 The sooner you begin therapy after a stroke, the more likely you are to make significant gains in recovery.
-The most critical factor during the early stages of stroke recovery is to establish a rehabilitation programme which is built around a patient’s specific needs.
+The most critical factor during the early stages of stroke recovery is to establish a rehabilitation programme which is built around a person’s specific needs.

 So what can you expect from a personal stroke rehabilitation plan during the first few weeks of recovery?

-Stroke recovery: The first week
+Stroke recovery: the first week

 A stroke recovery timeline usually begins just 24 hours after being admitted to hospital.
 Typically, the time spent in a hospital after a stroke is between five days and a week.
 During this time, a stroke care team will make a detailed evaluation of the effects of the stroke before creating an appropriate recovery plan for you.

 Depending on the severity of the stroke and the areas of the brain affected, the long-term effects to address may include:

 - Psychological: After a stroke, it’s not unusual to experience emotional symptoms such as anxiety, depression and impulsiveness.